Ryuko Hira: Involvement in Indo-Japan relations

-In January 2014, Hira played a pivotal role in the establishment of a memorandum between the Ministry of Tourism of the Republic of India and the Japan Tourism Agency, the Ministry of Land, Infrastructure, Transport, and Tourism.
-In cooperation with the Japan National Tourism Organization (JNTO), Hira's recommendations resulted in major relaxations of short-term visas for Indian citizens visiting Japan.
+In January 2014, Hira played a role in the establishment of a memorandum between the Ministry of Tourism of the Republic of India and the Japan Tourism Agency, the Ministry of Land, Infrastructure, Transport, and Tourism.
+In cooperation with the Japan National Tourism Organization (JNTO), Hira's contributed to major relaxations of short-term visas for Indian citizens visiting Japan.
 In January 2016, Hira was invited by the Chief Cabinet Secretary, Yoshihide Suga, for an expert meeting at the Prime Minister’s official residence, wherein he proposed policy measures to liberalize tourism from India to Japan over the next 5 years.

 In April 2016, he delivered a lecture at the Ceremonial Occasion Research Institute Co., Ltd, about the culture of ceremonial occasions in India.
 Hira was also involved in the tourism and transport sectors during Prime Minister Modi's official visit to Japan in November 2016 and October 2018, as well as Prime Minister Abe's official visit to India in September 2017.
 Hira has participated in the G20 Tourism Ministers' Meeting held in Niseko, Hokkaido, wherein he also attended the Indo-Japan bilateral tourism conference.
 In October 2019, Hira was instrumental in the launch of the new ANA flight route from Narita to Chennai and attended its inauguration ceremony.

 Ryuko Hira with Governor Naomichi Suzuki of Hokkaido Prefecture during the G20 Tourism Ministers' Meeting in October 2019.

 Ryuko Hira with Prime Minister of India Narendra Modi, during the Aichi-India Friendship Agreement in September 2014.

 Sai Hira India Foundation was accredited in the 'Memories of Their Majesties in India 53 years ago' exhibition in November 2013.